RobertHJones/Yoga-Project-Frontend/Plan.md

-Build in react or next?
+Build in react native for mobile
 TDD?

 Search by - English name, Sanskrit name, which series, strengthens, stretches